-Makes conforming changes to the following statutes to provide for the enactment of new Article 29E to GS Chapter 115C, and repeal redundant language substantively transferred to or replaced by the new Article: GS 115C-12(23) (regarding the State Board's power to adopt eligibility rules for interscholastic athletic competition, now applicable to public school units rather than local boards); GS 115C-47(4) (regarding local boards' power to regulate extracurricular activities); and GS 115C-366(f) (regarding student transfers between local school administrative units).
+Makes conforming changes to the following statutes to provide for the enactment of new Article 29E to GS Chapter 115C: GS 115C-12(23) (regarding the State Board's power to adopt eligibility rules for interscholastic athletic competition and power to authorize a designated organization to apply and enforce the Board's rules), GS 115C-47(4) (regarding local boards' power to regulate extracurricular activities), and GS 115C-366(f) (regarding student transfers between local school administrative units).

 Enacts new GS 116-235(b)(4) to require the NC School of Science and Math to conduct any program of interscholastic athletics it elects to provide in accordance with rules adopted by the State Board pursuant to new Article 29E, GS Chapter 115C.

 Repeals GS 143-291(c), which deems the NCHSAA a State agency for purposes of Article 31, governing liability in tort claims against State departments and agencies.

 Makes the above provisions effective July 1, 2022.

 Maintains the proposed changes to Article 31A, GS Chapter 58, requiring the Commissioner of Insurance to offer student-athletic catastrophic insurance.
 Makes the changes applicable to catastrophic insurance coverage beginning with the 2022-23 school year.
 Makes technical changes.